The First (hidden) NHMRC Homeopathy Review

 The Office of NHMRC sacked the contractor within days of receiving their final Draft Report, apparently without consulting the Homeopathy Working Committee (the expert committee NHMRC appointed to oversee the Review) .

-At this time, the NHMRC website announced that the term of the HWC had been extended for another two years, without providing any explanation why (because it had terminated a first review process and needed to start again).
+At this time, the NHMRC website announced that the term of the HWC had been extended for another two years, without providing any explanation why.

-This shows the assessment identified 48 relevant systematic reviews (SRs), as opposed to 57 SRs in the Optum overview (which was commenced 8 months later, thus included newly published data).
+This shows that the First Review identified 48 relevant systematic reviews (SRs), as opposed to 57 SRs in the Optum overview (which was commenced 8 months later, thus included newly published data).
 The July 2012 draft report table of contents indicates that the reviewer categorised the evidence as follows:

-Good quality research evidence on homeopathy is known to exist in several medical conditions (e.g. upper respiratory tract infections, sinusitis, cough, hay fever, children with diarrhoea, lower back pain) and it appears highly likely that the first reviewer identified and reported this evidence.
+Good quality research evidence on homeopathy is known to exist in several medical conditions (e.g. upper respiratory tract infections, sinusitis, cough, hay fever, children with diarrhoea, lower back pain) and it appears highly likely that the First Review reported this evidence.

-FOI documents capturing HWC member feedback on the first reviewer's Draft Report reveals that the first review was of high methodological quality :
+FOI documents capturing HWC member Prof Fred Mendelsohn's feedback on the first reviewer's Draft Report reveals that the First Review was of high methodological quality :

 This is perhaps not surprising, since the first reviewer co-authored NHMRC's seminal, accepted method for assessing health evidence, which they had used in reviewing evidence on numerous occasions before undertaking the Homeopathy Review.